Nova-prospec/Carousel/README.md

 # Carousel

 ##  A simple carousel built with Vanilla JS
-### This is task submission for the ongoing Zuri Internship
+### This is a task submission for the ongoing Zuri Internship